| Alf Harrison & Sons and Sawtells of Sherborne |

 |

 I am indebted to Joy Osborne for supplying me with information on the two printing firms used by Johnsons of Hendon for their 'Home Photography' booklets during the 1950s and 1960s.
 Joy made contact with me while conducting family genealogy research relating to her grandfather, Alf Harrison, a printer in Leeds.
-If any member of the Harrison or Sawtell family similarly find their way to this web page, please contact me and I will try to put you in touch with Joy.
+Sadly, Joy died on 4th March 2011, but if any other relatives of the Harrison family find their way to this web page, please contact me, as Joy's son Tim is taking over his mother's genealogy research.
 As far as Joy has been able to establish, there is no family connection between the two printing firms.
 It is unknown why Johnsons chose to work with these two firms, rather than staying with just the one, though it may simply have been a sensible desire to keep prices competitive. |

 |||